Customised temperature probes & sensors

 Our thermal and compensating cables

-Since the thermocouples are mostly used in high temperatures, the sensor must be installed at a certain distance.
-The thermo- or compensating cables transmit the measuring signal.
-In the case of a thermal line, the thermal voltage only occurs when it is connected to the device.
-It is made of the same material as the conductor in the thermal sensor.
+Since the thermocouples are mostly used at high temperatures, the transducer must be installed at a certain distance.
+The thermo or compensating cables transmit the measuring signal.
+In the case of a thermal line, the thermal voltage only arises when it is connected to the device.
+It consists of the same material as the conductor in the thermal sensor.
 This results in higher accuracy with a tolerance class 1 limit deviation.
 We only sell these cables because we want accurate devices for our customers.
 Compensating cables fall under a limit deviation of tolerance class 2.
 Our extension cables are insulated with glass fibers, silicone, Teflon or glass fiber.
 In addition, a stainless steel jacket can act as protection against mechanical stress and a copper braid can protect against electromagnetic interference.

 Clearly marked thermal plug connections

 The transducer and the thermal line described above are connected to one another via a plug.
 The same metal conductors are used here as in the thermocouple in order to keep an accurate reading.
 The color coding of the plugs indicates the type and the suitable temperature range.
 The standard plug always ensures a secure plug connection and is easy to use.
 Miniature plugs are recommended when working in tight spaces.
 We also offer plug-in connections that lock themselves, individual models that we can assemble for you, and plugs from popular companies.

 The connecting links enable uncomplicated installation and replacement of the thermocouples.
 In addition, precise adjustments can be made using the compression fittings and the required installation length can be attached directly on site.
 The stainless steel housing ensures high resistance and the clamping cone is optionally made of ceramic, brass, Teflon or stainless steel.
 A stainless steel clamping cone is firmly connected to the element and is very pressure-tight even under high temperatures